JokerSync/Joker/README.md

 Then use *Qt Creator* to open and build the Joker project *app.pro*.

 Note that you can set all the required environment variables described above directly in the project settings inside Qt Creator.

-# Talk

-We love talking about this project!
-Feel free to post an issue or contact us via the [gitter channel](https://gitter.im/Phonations/Joker) !